-For those that are more interested in a natural approach the first thing that can be looked at is diet.
-As well as eating a well-balanced diet with a good variety of fruit and vegetables, it is important to reduce or cut out potential hot flush triggers such as spicy foods, coffee, smoking and alcohol.
+For those that are more interested in a natural approach the first thing that needs to be thought about is our health and energy levels as we enter the menopause.
+My experience is that the more depleted a woman is when the changes occur, the harder she will find it to cope with the symptoms.
+It is therefore important to eat a well-balanced diet with a good variety of fruit and vegetables, and to reduce or cut out potential hot flush triggers such as spicy foods, coffee, smoking and alcohol.
 If night sweats are avoided, then sleep is more constant which may help balance mood and generally improve energy levels.

 Regular exercise, such as walking, jogging or running, plus weight bearing activities not only make women feel better but help reduce the risk of osteoporosis.